 There are loads of fun things to do in Edinburgh with kids.
 I lived in Edinburgh for 14 years before I had kids, so I got to know the city pretty well – especially the shops, bars and restaurants.

-Edinburgh Castle
+Explore Edinburgh Castle

-Dominating the Edinburgh skyline from its position atop an ancient volcanic crag, Edinburgh Castle is Scotland’s number one paid-for tourist attraction.
 It is fun to explore the rugged ramparts of Edinburgh Castle with kids and admire some of the best views across the city from its gun-holes.

 The highlights of Edinburgh Castle for kids include the Scottish crown jewels, the weapons and armoury displayed in the Great Hall, and Mons Meg – a medieval cannon and one of the largest in the world.